 RELATED: Georgia's "Shoestring Play" Caught Vanderbilt Napping For Walk-In TD

 'Bama quarterback Steve Sloan punched in a touchdown to put the Tide up 17-10.
 The Bulldogs took over at their own 27-yard line with 3 minutes, 14 seconds remaining in the football game.

-UGA signal caller Kirby Moore rolls out and dumps an eight-yard pass to Pat Hodgson.
-Hodgson starts falling to his knees, and right before they touch the ground, he pitches it to halfback Bob Taylor.
+UGA signal caller Kirby Moore rolled out and dumped an eight-yard pass to Pat Hodgson.
+Hodgson started falling to his knees, and right before they touched the ground, he pitched it to halfback Bob Taylor.

-Taylor, already in motion, takes the lateral and bolts down the sideline.
-The flustered Alabama defense doesn’t know what hit them.
+Taylor, already in motion, took the lateral and bolted down the sideline.
+The flustered Alabama defense didn't know what hit them.

-The Georgia running back takes it all the way to the end zone without being touched to bring his team within a point.
+The Georgia running back took it all the way to the end zone without being touched to bring his team within a point.

 Down 16-17, Georgia head coach Vince Dooley didn't want overtime.
 He sent his offense went out for the win, and the unit came through.

 Alabama went on to win the college football national championship later that season.
 I'm sure this play made head coach Bear Bryant kick things into gear.